upewpi/documents/bylaws.md

 1. There shall be one election of new members each year, occurring prior to the winter recess.
 2. The president shall prepare a list of all candidates eligible for induction into the Society.
 3. A candidate must attend a social meeting (for example, a "meet and greet") chosen by the officers in order to be eligible for induction.
-Additionally, the candidates are required to submit one or two factulty references.
+Additionally, the candidates are required to submit one or two faculty references.
 4. The faculty references of each candidate shall be asked to make written remarks with respect to the candidate’s fitness.
 There must be at least one positive recommendation from faculty, and no negative recommendations for the member to be invited to join.
 These recommendations will remain confidential to the President and Secretary.
-5. The candidates from the list prepared by the officers shall have their names presented ot the society after they have received positive faculty recommendation.
+5. The candidates from the list prepared by the officers shall have their names presented to the society after they have received positive faculty recommendation.
 The society shall then vote on extending an offer for membership to the eligible candidates.
 6. Votes for induction of new members shall require a present quorum.
 A vote shall pass if two-thirds of members not abstaining vote in the affirmative and the number of affirmative votes is no less than twenty percent of members in attendance.
 7. In case a candidate fails a first ballot, he or she may be discussed further, and a second and final vote shall be taken.
 On a failure at the second ballot, the individual shall not be considered for membership again that year.
 8. The names of those elected to membership shall be given to the President, who shall then issue them invitations to become Members of the Association, and of this Chapter.